 So, what does a memorial service entail and represent?

-With the shift towards cremation as a death-care option, memorial services are now typically held after the cremation and referred to as a Cremation Memorial.
+With the shift toward cremation as a death-care option, memorial services are now typically held after the cremation and are referred to as a Cremation Memorial.

 How does a memorial service differ from a funeral service?